prathibha13/The-Sparks-Foundation-Internship/README.md

 # The-Sparks-Foundation-Internship

+### Prediction of student's score using Simple Linear Regression

-Link to the dataset : http://bit.ly/w-data
+*Link to the dataset* : http://bit.ly/w-data